It’s just as important to properly handle a truck breakdown safely roadside, as it is to be behind the wheel on the road.

 - If you’re broken down on the shoulder, stay alert.
 Be aware of the danger of the traffic nearby and stay in your vehicle as much as possible.

-What To Do When Your Truck Malfunctions
+7 Simple Steps to Follow When Your Truck Malfunctions

 - Tilting open the hood is a good way to indicate the fact that you’re broken down and won’t be moving the truck anytime soon.

 - Assess the problem.
 Try to determine what the problem is and whether or not you can repair it yourself or whether you need roadside assistance.
 With most trucks these days, odds are you’ll need a service call if the problem is electronic.
 There’s a good chance the issue will be electronic.
 At this point, you may be given specific instructions by your dispatcher on how they want the repairs handled.

 - Contact dispatch.
 Common truck breakdowns are often faulty sending units or faulty emission equipment.
 Both of these require shop repair.
 Determine what you think the problem is before you call for roadside assistance.
 If you’re a company driver, call your dispatcher, and explain you’re broken down and then talk to the company shop foreman to see if he can advise you or contact repair services for you.
 However, do keep in mind your safety while taking direction and instruction from your company.

 - Keep your dispatcher informed of what’s going on throughout the repair process, to aid him in keeping the customer informed.
 Also he will give you any necessary further instruction.
 Waiting and repair times can often be lengthy.
 Most shops are fully booked from the breakdown issues from the new emission friendly engines.
 I’ve heard of week long delays, just to get into some shops.
 This is just another good reason to carry a few basic supplies and do the simple repairs yourself, if the situation is right.